 - Switch off the power of the Windows device.

-- Disconnect the charger and remove battery from device.
+- Disconnect the charger and remove the battery from the device.

-- Press and hold power button for minimum 30 seconds.
+- Press and hold the power button for a minimum of 30 seconds.
 This will discharge capacitors of the motherboard and reset memory chips that were constantly active.

-- Reinsert battery, plug in and charge the device.
+- Reinsert the battery, plug in and charge the device.

 If this doesn’t work, try updating the BIOS.